Vivek224/wishes/README.md

 # wishes
 Simple and special wishes for your loved ones
+Written in C .